List of Kentucky Wildcats men's basketball honorees: Elite 90 Award

 One of the NCAA's main student-athlete awards is the Elite 90 Award (previously the Elite 88 and Elite 89), presented at the site of each of the NCAA's 90 annual championship finals.
 In Division I men's basketball, eligible individuals are those on the playing squads of all Final Four participants who have played at least two seasons at their current school.
 The recipient is the eligible player with the highest grade point average, with completed credit hours as a tiebreaker if needed.

 NBA Draft Picks

 McDonald's All-Americans

 The following is a list of Kentucky Wildcats men's basketball players who have been named McDonald's All-Americans during their prep careers:

 Naismith Hall of Fame Members

-The following Kentucky players, coaches, and contributors have been enshrined in the Naismith Memorial Basketball Hall of Fame.
+The following Kentucky players, coaches, and contributors have been enshrined as individuals in the Naismith Memorial Basketball Hall of Fame.

+In addition to these, Adrian Smith was a member of the 1960 US Olympic team that was inducted as a unit in 2010.

 Olympians

 The following Kentucky players and coaches have represented their country in basketball in the Summer Olympic Games: